Do You Have a Nickel Allergy? Nickel allergy is one of the most common causes of allergic contact dermatitis.

 Swimmers Beware of Nickel’s Achilles Heel

 Nickel is sensitive to the chlorine in hot tubs and pools, so if you spend much time in either of these, then your nickel white-gold prongs will need to be repaired more frequently then your palladium white gold prongs.
+By sensitive, I mean that chlorine can dissolve nickel.
+If you swim regularly in chlorinated pools your white gold ring with nickel alloy can develop micro holes weakening your ring.

 You can also get an all palladium ring – almost 95% purity.
 Like platinum, it has more density.

 There is also the platinum route.
 Platinum is one of the few precious metals that can be made into jewelry with such a high purity of metal; in fact, most platinum jewelry is made up of 90% to 95% pure platinum.
+Nickel is not used to alloy platinum for jewelry making.

 Why You Might Want to Choose Platinum for Your Jewelry